Wireless networking vendor Proxim Inc. today announced a new line of wide area network (WAN) products for point-to-multipoint,

 Haase said the MP.11a line is capable of speeds of up to 54 Mbps, which is about five times faster than the original MP.11 series that it replaces.
 Its typical speed is about 30 Mbps, and Haase said that is still faster than the 22 Mbps performance of the average wireless LAN.

 The products are especially well suited for metropolitan areas because they employ non-line of sight technology.
-Haase said that ability enables service providers to not only reach more customers,
+Haase said that ability enables service providers to not only reach more customers, but also to provide them with better performance because physical barriers can't block the signal.

 "If you're a service provider and you're trying to reach the rooftop of a home, a solution that requires a line of sight can be cost prohibitive," Haase said.
 The new Tsunami line uses orthogonal frequency-division multiplexing (OFDM), which he said enables the product to provide reliable data transmissions through obstructions and to get around tall buildings.